Home

 Read More

-Survivors Voice Europe is an International charitable organisation, which has, at it’s heart, the focus on empowerment of survivors of catholic clergy abuse.
+Survivors Voice Europe is an international organisation which has, at it’s heart, the focus on empowerment of survivors of catholic clergy abuse.
+Our organisation was founded on October 31, 2010 by Sue Cox (GB) and Ton Leerschool (NL) on the occasion of the survivors event in Rome.

 You will possibly have already realised that Survivors Voice Europe is different from the sites you may have visited: we ARE very different.
 We are all survivors of catholic clergy abuse, who feel strongly about being SURVIVORS rather than VICTIMS.